Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 {% include Common-Commands/copy-alluxio-env.md %}

+Alternatively, you can also create the configuration file with `bootstrap-conf` cmd.
+For example, if you are running Alluxio on your local machine, `ALLUXIO_MASTER_HOSTNAME` should be set to `localhost`

+{% include Configuring-Alluxio-with-HDFS/bootstrap-conf.md %}

 Then edit `alluxio-env.sh` file to set the under storage address to the HDFS namenode address (e.g., `hdfs://localhost:9000` if you are running the HDFS namenode locally with default port).